maelys-mcardle/snowflake/docs/project-structure.md

 ## The `src` directory

 The `src/` directory contains the code specific for the interpreter's command-line application.

-The `src/cli` directory contains the code for the command-line front-end to the Snowflake interpreter. **This is where the `main.c` file is found.**
+The starting point for the application is the `main.c` and `main.h` files.

 The `src/interpreter` directory contains the code for parsing, printing and running Snowflake code.
 Similarly: